microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 ### Latest Update
 Date | Notes
 ---|---
+2020.04.17 | New advanced Power BI Dashboard (Dashboard-PowerPlatformAdminDashboard_2020-04-17_advanced) is available.
+Included flows that will create SharePoint lists and document libraries.
 2020.04.09 | Documentation and Setup instructions have moved to https://docs.microsoft.com/power-platform/guidance/coe/starter-kit.
-New advanced Power BI Dashboard (Dashboard-PowerPlatformAdminDashboard_2020-04-09) is available as a preview to what we are planning.
 2020.03.18 | Added Solution (Custom Connector and Power Automate flows) to configure the sync of Audit Logs if MFA is enabled or basic authentication is not desired.
 2020.02.12 | New Power BI Dashboard
 2020.02.11 | Bug fixes to Sync Template (Model Driven App), Training in a day Flows (updated to use CDS Current Environment), introducing new Setup Instructions documentation